ETX-ASU/boiler/README.md

 ## 4. Additional backend requirements for LTI Lambda:

   a.
 LIT requires a Session dynamodb table.
 Specifically because the ltilambda requires access to Dynamodb and currently there is no support for adding a dynamodb resource to the REST API backend, you will need to create a new dynamodb table in your region, called YOUR_APPLICATION_SESSION.
 This will need to be added to the .env file (see below).
 Then add permissions through the AWS console to the specific lambda generated as part of the amplify build process to give the lambda access to create, populate and access the table.

   b.
 LTI requires that the API Gateway has enabled CORS for the backend APIs.
 The backend and the frontend applications will exist in different domains, at least during development.

   c. env values which will need to be updated, found at amplify/backend/function/ltilambda/src/.env:
      i. environment=local (name of folder inside environments that contains tool consumers for this tool, typically set to your working amplify env) ii.
 URL_ROOT=/stage #(suffix of the amplify env that is being pushed) iii.
 API_URL=https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com #(base url for ltilambda API) iv.
 APPLICATION_URL=https://stage.dyl4ur5zvn9kt.amplifyapp.com #(url of the react application)
      v.
 DYNAMO_TYPES_ENDPOINT=https://dynamodb.us-west-2.amazonaws.com #(endpoint for dynamodb endpoint)
      vi.
 DEEP_LINK_DISPLAY_BASE_URL=https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com #(typically same as API_URL but can be different) vii.
 SESSION_TABLE_NAME=YOUR_APPLICATION_SESSION #whatever you end up calling your session table.
 ## 5. How to add a new Consumer:

+Clone github: git@github.com:ETX-ASU/boiler.git
+Go To stage branch: git checkout stage cd amplify/backend/function/ltilambda/src

-* Make sure that the .env file has been created and is accurate
+* **IMPORTANT**: Make sure that the **env** file has the environment variable is set to the current env/ git branch.
 * When a new consumer (Canvas, Moodle etc) is to be added to the tool,  a new tool configuration will need to be created in the tool_consumer.json for that environment and data will need to be inserted from the Consumer and added to the configuration.
+* Currently the production git branch is **stage**
 * Starting at the project root do the following:

 ```
    cd ./amplify/backend/function/ltilambda/src in a terminal
    yarn run setup-tool-keys --name=my-new-consumer
 ```

-Note: you may need to adjust the script to properly find your tool_consumers.${environment}.json, (make sure you have updated env with the name of you environment)

-* Find the tool_consumers.${environment}.json file open it you should see an object with the name (my-new-consumer):
+* where my-new-consumer is a descriptive name of the new consumer-open-skill-tool:
+  example: asu-review-it-prod
+* Navigate to the environments/stage/tool_consumers.stage.json file
+* find "my-new-consumer" edit the following:
+  - client_id
+  - deployment_id
+  - platformOIDCAuthEndPoint
+  - platformAccessTokenEndpoint
+  - platformAccessTokenAud
+  - platformPublicJWKEndpoint
+  - platformPublicKey
+  Note: there are instructions printed out with each of the variables.

+## Example initial output:

   ```